 As with many of these “best of” mountain towns in Colorado, there is a downside.
 For Telluride, it’s the crowds (finding parking in town can be an interesting exercise in patience, to say the least) and the prices.

 Silverton is another Southwest Colorado gem, also nestled in the San Juan Mountains.
-We like to joke that it’s Telluride’s more casual, laid-back sister, just right over the other side of the mountain.
+We like to joke that it’s Telluride’s more casual, laid-back sister, just on the other side of the mountain.

 If you like the epic, expansive mountain views and amazing mountain passes and dirt roads of SW Colorado, but want something a little more relaxed and affordable than Telluride, Silverton is one of the best mountain towns in Colorado.